 Except in the limited circumstances permitted under the Pooling and Servicing Agreement, the Servicer may not assign its obligations under the Pooling and Servicing Agreement or resign from the obligations and duties imposed on it by the Pooling and Servicing Agreement except by mutual written consent of the Servicer, the Trustee, the Guarantor and the Securities Administrator, which consent will not be unreasonably withheld or upon the determination that the Servicer's duties under the Pooling and Servicing Agreement are no longer permissible under applicable law and such incapacity cannot be cured by the Servicer, in which event the Servicer may resign as servicer.
-Notwithstanding the foregoing, the Servicer has the right to resign as Servicer under the Pooling and Servicing Agreement if the Servicer has proposed a successor servicer to the Trustee, the Guarantor, and the Securities Administrator in writing and such proposed successor servicer is reasonably acceptable to the Trustee, the Guarantor, and the Securities Administrator.
-Any successor servicer (i) must be reasonably acceptable to the Guarantor and must be a Freddie Mac approved servicer (or if such entity is no longer in existence, any successor or successors thereto), (ii) must have a net worth of at least \$15,000,000 or such higher amount as may be required by the Freddie Mac servicer financial eligibility requirements set forth in the Guide, and (iii) must agree, and Freddie Mac has determined, it has the capacity to assume all of the responsibilities, duties and obligations of the Servicer under the Pooling and Servicing Agreement, including, without limitation, the ability to service e-mortgages if any e-mortgages will be transferred.
+Notwithstanding the foregoing, the Servicer has the right to resign as the Servicer under the Pooling and Servicing Agreement if the Servicer has proposed a successor servicer to the Trustee, the Guarantor, the Trust Agent and the Securities Administrator in writing and such proposed successor servicer is reasonably acceptable to the Trustee, the Guarantor and the Securities Administrator.
+Any successor servicer (i) must be a Freddie Mac approved servicer, (ii) must have a net worth of at least \$15,000,000, and (iii) must attest, as evidenced by an officer's certificate by the successor servicer to the Trustee, the Guarantor, and Securities Administrator, that it has the capacity, and agrees to, assume all of the responsibilities, duties and obligations of the Servicer under the Pooling and Servicing Agreement, including, without limitation, the ability to service e-mortgages if any e-mortgages will be transferred.
 No such resignation will become effective until a successor has assumed the Servicer's responsibilities and obligations in accordance with the Pooling and Servicing Agreement.
-Servicing transfer costs of the successor servicer will be paid by the Servicer or, if the Servicer fails to pay such costs within 60 days of written notice thereof, from the Trust.
+Servicing transfer costs of the successor servicer will be paid by the resigning Servicer or, if the Servicer fails to pay such costs within 60 days of written notice thereof, from the Trust.